pyodide/pyodide-blog/content/posts/jspi-and-function-pointer-cast-handling.md

 could be implemented using JavaScript frames and it would not make any observable difference to the behavior of the program.
 Now it does.

-JavaScript frames are used for:
+In Pyodide, JavaScript frames are used for:

 * Handling function pointer casts
 * C++ exceptions and Rust panics